-A simple modification to the standard single-read DNA library preparation facilitates reading both the forward and reverse template strands of each cluster during one paired-end read.
-Both reads contain long range positional information, allowing for highly precise alignment of reads.
+A simple modification to the standard single-read library preparation process facilitates reading both the forward and reverse template strands of each cluster during one paired-end read.
+Both reads contain long-range positional information, allowing for highly precise alignment of reads.

 Paired-end DNA sequencing reads provide superior alignment across DNA regions containing repetitive sequences, and produce longer contigs for de novo sequencing by filling gaps in the consensus sequence.
 Paired-end DNA sequencing also detects rearrangements such as insertions, deletions, and inversions.

 Paired-end RNA sequencing (RNA-Seq) enables discovery applications such as detecting gene fusions in cancer and characterizing novel splice isoforms.

 For paired-end RNA-Seq, use the TruSeq RNA Sample Prep Kits with an alternate fragmentation method, followed by standard Illumina paired-end cluster generation and sequencing.

 For mRNA-Seq sample prep, use:

 For stranded total RNA sample prep, use: